K-P-creator/RealtimeAudioVis/readme.md

 ### Tests

 The testing suite for AudioVis uses the Google Test framework.
-There is a limited number of tests at the moment, but more are planned.
 There is a test executable available to run in the build directory after building.
-I'm still working on configuring CI with github actions.

 ### CI